volodimir-nechai/aimeos-laravel/README.md

 To install this project please clone repository to your local machine and run this command

+1. Copy .env.example to .env
+2. Fill .env with your configurations
+3. Run command to add emojis and install dependencies
 ```
-composer.phar update
 composer req aimeos-extensions/emoji
 ```
-and then
+4. Install demo store
 ```
 php artisan aimeos:setup --option=setup/default/demo:1
 ```
-To start project use this command
+5. To start project use this command
 ```
 php artisan serve
 ```